masudsaiful/laravel_12x_features_and_improvements/README.md

 > **Laravel Socialite**
 > Use Laravel Socialite if you need OAuth-based login (Google, Facebook, GitHub, etc.) but don't require SSO or passkeys.

 Laravel **Socialite** is great for basic social logins, while **WorkOS AuthKit** is a more advanced authentication solution with enterprise features.
 Laravel 12 does not replace Socialite but provides WorkOS AuthKit as an alternative for applications needing SSO, passkeys, or enterprise authentication.

+#### D) Minimal Breaking Changes:
+According their doc Laravel mainly focuses during the release cycle are:

+> ✔ Minimizing breaking changes.
+> ✔ Do not break existing applications.
+> ✔ Minor "maintenance release" in order to upgrade existing dependencies.
+> ✔ May upgrade to Laravel 12 without changing any application code.